SchneiderAFX/Schneiders-DDR-HD-Noteskins/README.md

 **Curilang** : ASCII Shape (X), code optimization and sanity check

-**OUTFOX Discord server** : for answering my stupid question and and bearing with my stupidity <3
+**OutFox Discord server** : for answering my stupid question and and bearing with my stupidity <3

 **And everyone that helped in one way on another in this little proyect.
 Thank you so much you beutiful people.**